-It is a matrix which is used to identify the roles and responsibilities of each stakeholder working on a project.
+RASCI Definition: It is a matrix that is used to identify the roles and responsibilities of each stakeholder working on a project.
 It helps to clearly state who is working on what particular subtask of the project.

 We will take a closer look at the terms, Responsible, Accountable, Supportive, Consulted and Informed, in a moment.
 But first, we need to talk about where this model comes in handy.